 We do everything we can, but no system is perfect and the Internet is always changing, so we need parent/guardian help at home.
-It's always a good idea to keep the computer in a common area as opposed to up in a bedroom or other secluded area.
+It's always a good idea to keep the iPad/device in a common area as opposed to in a bedroom or other secluded area.
 We can't emphasize that enough.
-We like to think of these as a kitchen table devices because that is the best place for it.
+We like to think of these as a kitchen table device because that is the best place for it.

 To help maintain expectations, we have an Acceptable Use Policy to guide student behavior using technology and working on the Internet.

 In 2019, we changed from MacBooks to iPads because Apple stopped manufacturing the MacBook model we have historically used.
 One of the main reasons we chose iPad was for the incredible creative power to make podcasts, videos, and other modern media that provides students with lots of options to demonstrate their understanding of a given topic.
 The other main reason was for durability.
 The iPad and Logitech Rugged Combo 2 case is one of the most durable devices on the market.

 As durable as it is, it's not indestructible and they are definitely not waterproof.
 We have taken great steps to reduce breakage, and most students will have their iPad for 4 years and never have a break.
 If they are properly cared for, students should never have an issue.

 - Keep the keyboard attached!
 It is the other half of the case that keeps it safe.